rakeshn/tonty_yate/README.md

 # list all games
 curl 'http://localhost:5000/games'

-# Create a new game
+# Create a new game.
+Returns the gameid.
 curl -XPUT 'http://localhost:5000/game'

-# Register a new player
+# Register a new player.
+Returns the playerid.
 curl -XPUT 'http://localhost:5000/game/<id>/player?name=player1'

 # List all players and team they belong to